 Meningococcal disease is a rare, but often life-threatening illness, caused by a bacterial infection of the blood and/or the membranes that line the brain and spinal cord¹.
 It can be treated by antibiotics, but the infection can progress so rapidly that it can lead to death within 24 hours if it isn’t recognised quickly and treated in time.

-Around one in ten who are infected with meningococcal disease may die³.
-Even if children survive it, whilst rare, around one in five are at risk of serious long-term disabilities including brain damage, limb loss and deafness².
-Most at risk of this dreadful disease are infants, young children and adolescents – especially babies under 12 months and toddlers and preschoolers aged 4 and under¹·¹.
+Around one in ten who are infected with meningococcal disease may die.
+Even if children survive it, whilst rare, around one in five are at risk of serious long-term disabilities including brain damage, limb loss and deafness.

 It’s really important for us all to try to understand the warning signs of potential health risks and that’s why I’m sharing this information with you about Meningococcal disease.

 Knowing what to look for can make all the difference if the worst should happen.
 Remember, time is not on your side if your child contracts meningococcal disease.
 The sooner they get medical attention, the better the outcome can be.

 A recent survey from GSK, found that 41 per cent of people aren’t aware of the specific symptoms of meningococcal disease, while 22 per cent mistook the infection for other illnesses.
 Sixteen percent thought that it was flu, four per cent thought it was sunburn and two per cent thought it was cancer.

 There are many different symptoms that may or may not appear when a person develops meningococcal disease.
 These are some of them:

 - extreme tiredness or floppiness

 - don’t want to be handled